Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Introduction

 \section{Introduction}

-Self-reconfigurable modular robots consist of repeated building blocks (modules) from a small set of types with uniform docking interfaces that allow the transfer of mechanical forces and moments, electrical power, and communication throughout all modules~\citep{Yim-review-ram-2007}.
-These systems are capable of reconfiguring themselves in order to handle failures and adapt to different tasks.

-Many self-reconfigurable modular robots have been developed, with the majority being lattice or chain type systems.
-In lattice modular robots, such as Telecubes~\citep{Yim-telecube-icra-2002} and Miche~\citep{Gilpin-miche-ijrr-2008}, modules are regularly positioned on a three-dimensional grid.
-Chain modular robots, such as PolyBot~\citep{Yim-polybot-icra-2000}, M-Tran~\citep{Murata-mtran-trm-2002}, and CKBot~\citep{Yim-ckbot-2009}, consist of modules that form tree-like structures with kinematic chains that can act like articulated robot arms.
-Some systems, such as SUPERBOT~\citep{Salemi-superbot-iros-2006} and SMORES-EP~\citep{Liu-smores-reconfig-ral-2019} are hybrid and move like chain systems for articulated tasks but reconfigure using lattice-like actions.
+\IEEEPARstart{M}{odular} self-reconfigurable robots consist of repeated building blocks (modules) with uniform docking interfaces that allow the transfer of forces and moments, power, and communication between modules~\cite{Yim-review-ram-2007}.
+These systems are capable of reconfiguring themselves to handle failures and adapt to changing environments.
+Many self-reconfigurable modular robots have been developed, with the majority being lattice or chain type systems \cite{Yim-review-ram-2007}.
+In lattice modular robots (\cite{Yim-telecube-icra-2002,Gilpin-miche-ijrr-2008}), modules are regularly positioned on a three-dimensional grid.
+Chain modular robots, such as~\cite{Yim-polybot-icra-2000,Yim-ckbot-2009}, consist of modules that form tree-like structures with kinematic chains that form articulated arms.
+Some systems are hybrid (\cite{Salemi-superbot-iros-2006,Murata-mtran-trm-2002,Liu-smores-reconfig-ral-2019}) and move like chain systems for articulated tasks but reconfigure using lattice-like actions.

-Modular truss robots are different from lattice and chain type systems in that the systems are made up of beams that typically form parallel structures.
-The variable geometry truss (VGT)~\citep{Miura-vgt-concept-1984} is a modular robotic truss system composed of prismatic joints as truss members (modules), and examples include TETROBOT by~\cite{Hamlin-tetrobot-ram-1997}, Odin by~\cite{Lyder-odin-iros-2008}, and Linear Actuator Robots by~\cite{Schwager-lar-iros-2017}.
-These truss members alter their length to perform locomotion or shape-morphing tasks.
-Another similar hardware is Intelligent Precision Jigging Robots by~\cite{Komendera-truss-assembly-ijrr-2015}.
-The {\bf variable topology truss (VTT)} is similar to variable geometry truss robots with additional capability to self-reconfigure the connection between members to alter the truss topology~\citep{Spinos-vtt-iros-2017, vtt-review-ur-2018}.
-One of the current hardware prototypes is shown in Figure~\ref{fig:vtt-hardware}.
+Modular truss robots are made of beams that form parallel structures.
+The variable geometry truss (VGT)~\cite{Miura-vgt-concept-1984} is a modular robotic truss system with prismatic joints as truss members~\cite{Hamlin-tetrobot-ram-1997,Lyder-odin-iros-2008,Schwager-lar-iros-2017,Komendera-truss-assembly-ijrr-2015}.
+These truss members change their lengths to alter the shape of the truss.
+The {\bf variable topology truss (VTT)} is similar to the variable geometry truss robots with added ability to self-reconfigure the connection between members changing the truss topology~\cite{Spinos-vtt-iros-2017, vtt-review-ur-2018}.
+One current hardware prototype is shown in Fig.~\ref{fig:vtt-hardware}.